GoogleCloudPlatform/solutions-genai-llm-workshop/readme.md

 To manually configure the Google Cloud project:

+Ensure the following services are enabled in your GCP Project:

+    * Cloud Resource Manager API

+    * Compute Engine API

+    * Identity and Access Management (IAM) API

 2. Use Terraform to create and configure required resources.

 - Goto `terraform/qwiklabs` folder.